hiowenluke/noapi/README.md

 ## Demo

-The files in the api directory have no code, just a description of the api (e.g., the test url).
-Noapi saves the parameters (from url or post) to the "query" and calls the files in the biz directory for processing.
+The api file has no code, just with a description(e.g., the test url).
+Noapi saves the parameters (from url or post) to the "query" and calls the biz file for processing.

 ![](https://github.com/hiowenluke/noapi/blob/master/doc/images/demo.jpg?raw=true)